 4-6 weeks.
 Expedite process is currently not available.

 The earliest you can start the renewal process is 60 days before the end of your current commission.
 You can either check the expiration date on your stamp or check our notary public search website for the expiration date.

-Payment must be included with the application and bond either by mail or in person at our Phoenix or Tucson customer service centers.
-We request either a check or money order be sent with mailed forms.
-Please make checks and money orders payable to the "Arizona Secretary of State".
+Payment must be included with the application and bond by mail to our Phoenix office.
+We request either a check or money order be sent with the mailed forms.
+Please make checks and money orders payable to the “Arizona Secretary of State".

 No, you do not.
-However, we request a copy of your out-of-state driver license and a statement explaining why you don’t yet have Arizona identification.
-You will be required to have Arizona identification when you renew.
+However, you will be required to have an Arizona identification when you renew.